-Prerequisite: Acceptance into the Social Work Program; completion of SCWK 250; and completion of SCWK 270 and SCWK 320; SCWK 320 may be taken concurrently.
+Prerequisite: Acceptance into the Social Work Program; completion of SCWK 250; and SCWK 270, Psychology 100 and sociology 102, and SCWK 320; SCWK 320 may be taken concurrently.
 This course is designed to provide students with an introduction to the basic knowledge, skills and values essential to entry-level generalist social work practice.
 The focus will be on the application of social work knowledge and values and the development of interviewing skills as they relate to relationship building, data collection and assessment of client systems.
-In addition to the two-and-a-half-hour lecture weekly, the course incorporates a minimum of 45 hours Service Learning.
+In addition to the two-and-a-half-hour lecture weekly, the course incorporates a minimum of 45 hours of Service Learning.